 Reglan Tardive Dyskinesia Prognosis: Is Tardive Dyskinesia from Reglan Permanent?

-Reglan (metoclopramide) is associated with tardive dyskinesia (TD), a movement disorder that can be potentially irreversible.
+Building on the general health framework, we now focus on the specific link between Reglan (metoclopramide) and tardive dyskinesia (TD).
 The prescribing information for Reglan includes a boxed warning stating that metoclopramide can cause TD, a potentially irreversible serious movement disorder, and that the risk increases with duration of treatment and total cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-This warning emphasizes that Reglan is contraindicated in patients with a history of TD and that the drug should be used for the shortest duration necessary, with periodic reassessment of the need for continued treatment (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-For patients with symptomatic, documented gastroesophageal reflux, the maximum duration of Reglan treatment is 12 weeks, and for diabetic gastroparesis, total treatment duration should also be limited to 12 weeks unless longer use is unavoidable, in which case routine monitoring for signs and symptoms of TD is recommended (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The clinical presentation of TD involves potentially irreversible and disfiguring involuntary movements of the face or tongue, and sometimes of the trunk and/or extremities (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-Metoclopramide may also suppress or partially suppress the signs of TD, potentially delaying diagnosis by masking the underlying disease process (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The mechanistic pathway linking Reglan to TD involves dopamine receptor blockade in the basal ganglia, which can lead to supersensitivity of dopamine receptors and subsequent involuntary movements.
+This warning also notes that Reglan is contraindicated in patients with a history of TD and that the drug should be used for the shortest duration necessary, with periodic reassessment of the need for continued treatment (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+For patients with symptomatic gastroesophageal reflux, the maximum treatment duration is 12 weeks, and for diabetic gastroparesis, total treatment should also be limited to 12 weeks unless longer use is unavoidable, in which case monitoring for signs of TD is recommended (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The clinical presentation of TD involves involuntary movements, often of the face or tongue, and sometimes of the trunk or extremities.
+The label notes that TD can be disfiguring and that metoclopramide may suppress or partially suppress signs of TD, potentially delaying diagnosis (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 Important Notice